hexhad/rn-sass-attempt-with-react-native-sass-transformer/README.md

 # rn-sass-attempt-with-react-native-sass-transformer

-### nesting is a great feature im seeing in scss but with react-native-sass-transformer i was unable to do that
+### nesting is a great feature that can be seen in SCSS, but with react-native-sass-transformer, I was unable to do so.

 ### lets try other trick

 ## im too lazy to type same thing again and again (will try another method)

 ![](/imgs/1.JPG)
 ![](/imgs/2.gif)